Why more great white sharks are showing up in Atlantic Canada | CBC News

 To put the numbers in perspective, it took DFO three days to find the great white off Port Mouton and three hours to find 15 off Cape Cod.

-The DFO research was not affiliated with Ocearch and the data it generated does not appear to have been used in the Fisheries Journal article, which was led by authors from the University of Windsor in Ontario.
+The DFO research was not affiliated with Ocearch, and the data it generated does not appear to have been used in the Fisheries Journal article.

+The corresponding author, Nigel Hussey, of the University of Windsor, did not immediately respond to an inquiry from CBC News.

 Comments